-For the fifth pub crawl on this site, I thought it only fair that we head south of the water to the newly fashionable yet still affordable (for now) Bedminster.
+For the fifth pub crawl on this site, I thought it only fair that we head south of the water to Bedminster.

-First stop once we’d rallied the group was The Coronation on Dean Lane, a small pub which has weathered the slow gentrification of the area well, staying loyal to its locals and still stocking a decent and cheap selection of real ales and ciders – you can even get Natch in cans if you feel so inclined.
+First stop once was The Coronation on Dean Lane, a small pub which has weathered the slow gentrification of the area well, staying loyal to its locals and still stocking a decent and cheap selection of real ales and ciders – you can even get Natch in cans if you feel so inclined.

 It’s an unpretentious, proper pub and I’ve often found it a good place to have a few quiet drinks before heading in to town.